 - Molar pregnancy – this is rare but happens when the fertilised egg’s cells don’t grow in a way that can support a pregnancy.
 In a molar pregnancy, there is no baby and no heartbeat.
 Again, an ultrasound will rule this out.

 - Infection – sometimes an infection such as a urinary tract infection can cause blood in the urine.
-If you suspect you have a uterine infection, seek treatment as this can cause premature labour.
+If you suspect you have an infection, seek treatment as this can cause premature labour.